-The following table shows the contents of INFORMATION\SCHEMA.INNODB\CMPMEM under a light workload.
-Some memory is unusable due to fragmentation of the InnoDB memory allocator for compressed pages: SUM(PAGE\SIZE\PAGES\FREE)=6784.
+The following table shows the contents of INFORMATION\SCHEMA.INNODB\CMPMEM under light load.
+We can see that some memory is unusable due to fragmentation of the InnoDB memory allocator for compressed pages: SUM(PAGE\SIZE\PAGES\FREE) = 6784.
 This is because small memory allocation requests are fulfilled by splitting bigger blocks, starting from the 16K blocks that are allocated from the main buffer pool, using the buddy allocation system.
 The fragmentation is this low because some allocated blocks have been relocated (copied) to form bigger adjacent free blocks.
-This copying of SUM(PAGE\SIZE\RELOCATION\OPS) bytes has consumed less than a second (SUM(RELOCATION\TIME)=0).
+This copying of SUM(PAGE\SIZE\RELOCATION\OPS) bytes has consumed less than a second (SUM(RELOCATION\TIME) = 0).